 “To prevent injury,” Madeline added, taking a seat on the hardwood floor across from him.
 “I’ve taken karate.”

 “Then start stretching, smart ass,” he responded with a smirk.
 “Today we’re going to identify your physical strengths and see what we have to work with.”

 After about thirty minutes of stretching, mainly because Levi didn’t know how long humans took to warm up, he had Madeline assume a fighting stance.
 He was still aware of her lingering stomachache but didn’t care.
 This was part of her lesson as well.
 Pushing through pain and discomfort.

 “Try to hit me,” Levi instructed, standing in front of her, arms slightly raised.

 Shifting her weight, she let loose with a combination of punches.
 Levi dodged them but was noticeably surprised at how quick she was for a human.

 “So when you took these karate classes of yours,” he began, “How badly did you rattle the rest of the students?’

 “Pretty badly,” Madeline smiled proudly.

-Running a hand through his black hair, her speed puzzled him, but he was sure it was somehow connected to her reason for being kidnapped.
-It was yet another dot he couldn’t connect to anything.
+Running a hand through his black hair, her speed puzzled him, and he was convinced it was somehow connected to her reason for being kidnapped.
+Yet another dot he couldn’t connect to anything.